-Angus King: Ignore intelligence 'at your peril'
+McConnell backs Senate investigation into hacking

 "I think (Trump) ought to sit down with some of the top people ... and take a deep breath and listen to this," King said.
 "I think he's too defensive right now, and I can understand that.
 This is serious business, but you know this is not a partisan issue."

-King also supported the efforts of his colleagues Sen. John McCain, a Republican from Arizona, and Sen. Chuck Schumer, a New York Democrat, along with Rhode Island Democrat Sen. Jack Reed and South Carolina Sen. Lindsey Graham, to hold bipartisan hearings on the topic.
+King also supported the efforts of his colleagues McCain, Schumer, Graham and Reed to hold bipartisan hearings on the topic.

 McCain and Schumer appeared together on "CBS This Morning" to discuss the need for the hearings.
 They, too, agreed the evidence is clear Russia engaged in hacking, though the intentions are still under question.